All Our Faults

 What is All Our Faults?

-In the city of Chester's Chasm, four teenagers grapple with lives divided between the mundane and the supernatural: Burt working for Death to save a friend, Crispin yearning to escape a zealous cult, Michael indulging his vampiric nature, and Saline pursued by creatures from the Fae.
+In the city of Chester's Chasm, four teenagers grapple with lives divided between the mundane and supernatural: Crispin yearning to escape a zealous cult, Michael indulging his vampiric nature, Saline pursued by creatures from the Fae, and Solomon, a lone wild werewolf in a big city.
 All Our Faults is a Monsterhearts 2 actual play podcast produced by the Tabletop Talespinners Network.

 (MC) A fault is a weakness, a defect, a fracture.